ethanbyeon/birthdayClock/README.md

 # birthdayClock
- DESCRI: Displays Birthday on Classroom Linux Terminal
- (Java Variant)
+ DESCRI: Displays a students birthday using Java.